georgenakashyan/PrisonerDilemmaSimulation/README.md

 ## Usage

 ### Setup
-Download Python 2 or Python 3 at (Python's official site)[https://www.python.org/downloads/].
+Download Python 2 or Python 3 at [Pythons official site](https://www.python.org/downloads/).

 ### Running
 Run the main.py file from the command line.